 I still had mood swings in the premenstrual phase, but nowhere near as extreme as before.

-Iyengar yoga has a unique system for handling menstruation
+Iyengar yoga has a unique system for handling periods time

 My partner was often quicker than me to detect the onset of PMS symptoms and would suggest I go and do some yoga!
 Like a miracle, the yoga pose always worked to calm me down and soothe my nervous system.

 When I was menstruating, the yoga teacher would insist that I do poses differently, as well as add different poses to the practice.

 It was really the first time that I had been made aware of the need to act differently when menstruating.
 The teacher explained that during this time my energy is low, and so I should not overexert myself and stress my nervous system.

 I am forever grateful that I joined an Iyengar yoga studio and became part of a tradition (via Geeta Iyengar) that honours the changes that women go through each month.

 I believe taking time to rest and modify my practice each ovulation cycle is what helped me then go through to menopause, and have no noticeable menopause symptoms.

 The poses I did before, after and during my periods time

 When not menstruating, I practised a wide variety of yoga postures, including inversions.
 Inversions help stabilise hormonal activity and are very important for supporting the immune system, and helping one get a good night’s sleep.